 At around 08:00 in the morning of October 28, German police officers detained Tajik refugee Dilmurod Ergashev in the city of Kleve.
 Following his detention, he was brought to the Kleve administrative court which ordered his deportation to Tajikistan, scheduled between November 5 and 7.
 Awaiting deportation, Mr. Ergashev remains in custody since his detention.
 The court’s order to deport him comes while his application for political asylum is still pending review by the Düsseldorf administrative court, activists told the Norwegian Helsinki Committee.

-Since December 2014, Mr. Ergashev has been a member of the Tajik opposition movement “Group 24”.
+Since December 2014, Mr. Ergashev is a member of the Tajik opposition group “the Reforms and Development of Tajikistan” movement.
 His active and visible participation in opposition activities in exile is well documented – he has taken part in numerous peaceful public protests, including demonstrations held in Berlin outside the Tajik embassy in April 2015, December 10, 2018, and September 28–29, 2023, as well as in other German cities.
 He has remained an outspoken critic of Tajik president Emomali Rahmon’s regime, regularly using social media to share criticism of Tajik authorities and information about human rights violations in Tajikistan; to advocate for democratic principles, and to promote human rights.
 These activities mark him as a target for Tajik authorities who have been regularly retaliating against, imprisoning on politically motivated grounds, exposing to torture and other ill-treatment and otherwise persecuting peaceful critics en masse during the last ten years.

 In February 2011, Mr. Ergashev applied for political asylum in Germany.
 Despite his claims of persecution in Tajikistan, German authorities have rejected several of his applications for protection.